Adam Morris

 • You can also feel free to reach out to me directly (although I may sometimes be slow to respond).
 See "About Me" for my contact info.

 Finally, I am striving to be responsible & accountable when I am in positions of power/authority over others.
 If you want to give me any feedback (positive or negative) about how I am doing, please don't hesitate to contact me.
-And if you want to give feedback anonymously, you can submit it through this form, which I check at the beginning of every month.
+And if you want to give feedback anonymously, you can submit it through here.

 About Me